Pusty/writeups/corCTF2022/README.md

 My teammate Aaron did most the virtual machine reversing, and generally the machine implemented is nothing special so a quick overview of our understanding:

-- There 54 instructions
+- There are 54 instructions
-- Registers and memory access are 64 bit
+- Registers and memory accesses are 64 bit unless specified otherwise by the instruction
 - Register 0 is a "zero" register that always holds 0
 - Register 1 is a link register and contains the last return address
 - Register 2 is the stack pointer
 - Register 3 is the frame pointer (like in x86)
-- Register 4 is a static pointer to global external memory (the .quack_quack_quack section of the binary with an offset of -x0x10)
+- Register 4 is a static pointer to global external memory (the .quack_quack_quack section of the binary with an offset of 0x10)
+- Registers 5-11 are arguments to functions (Register 5 also being the returned value)
 - The VM itself and the VM code contain self integrity checks
-- Some VM code / used variables are encrypted and need to be dumped at runtime after decryption
+- Some VM code / used variables are encrypted and need to be dumped at runtime after decryption (or decrypted using the same key)
+- The vm can do syscalls and call functions from the main program; so we need to be careful when running it (Luckily there wasn't too much trickery with this)

 Besides that, this is a standard custom virtual machine without any gimmicks.